mathben/AuthRedmine/README.md

 AuthRedmine
 ===========
+@date : 7 november 2012
+@author : Mathieu Benoit

-Plugin of mediawiki to authenficate user on redmine system with api REST
+Plugin of mediawiki to authenficate user on redmine system with api REST.

 INSTALLATION
 ============